Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Discussion

-\textbf{Myocyte hypertrophy dictates eccentric phenotype in volume overload.} When simulating purely myocyte mass-driven G\&R, myocyte hypertrophy produces a marked increase in the LV cavity, reaching 27\% above its baseline dimension in response to a 22\% increase in myocyte mass.
+When simulating purely myocyte-driven G\&R, myocyte hypertrophy produces a marked increase in the LV cavity volume, reaching 27\% above its baseline dimensions in response to a 22\% increase in myocyte mass.
 The inelastic growth induced by myocytes acts to restore the elastic stretch toward its homeostatic value.
-Our G\&R model captures characteristic features of myocyte-driven eccentric growth in the left ventricle: sarcomerogenesis and fiber-aligned myocyte elongation promote chamber dilatation with added volume depositing along the parallel direction of myocytes \citep{Gktepe2010, Genet2016, Peirlinck2019}.
-The distribution and magnitude range of myofiber stretch predicted by our model (Figure \ref{fig:myocyte-driven}, \textit{bottom}) are consistent with previous findings \citep{Kroon2009, Peirlinck2019}, which reported that hypertrophy initiates in the endocardium, where higher elastic stretches on average are found, and progresses towards the epicardium.
-Our numerical results show a progressive transition of the LV from an elliptical to a more spherical shape, with higher values of the sphericity index $SI$ associated with increased myocyte growth.
+Our G\&R model captures characteristic features of myocyte-driven eccentric growth in the LV: myocyte sarcomerogenesis and elongation promote chamber dilatation with added volume depositing along the fiber direction \citep{Gktepe2010, Genet2016, Peirlinck2019}.
+Consistently with previous findings \citep{Kroon2009, Peirlinck2019}, our models shows that hypertrophy initiates in the endocardium, where on average higher elastic stretches are found, and progresses towards the epicardium.
+Our numerical results show a progressive transition of the LV from an elliptical to a more spherical shape, with larger values of the sphericity index associated with increased myocyte growth.
 A similar trend was reported by \citep{Genet2016}, who qualitatively observed increased sphericity in their eccentric G\&R simulations.
-Under the volume-adaptation assumption, myocyte hypertrophy increases tissue volume, which indirectly marginally alters the material properties, i.e., a slight tissue softening, as it reduces collagen partial densities.
+Under the VA assumption, myocyte hypertrophy increases tissue volume, which indirectly marginally alters the material properties, i.e., a slight tissue softening due to reduced collagen partial densities.